mflova/mflova-coding-guidelines/python/design_patterns/behavioural.md

 ## Mediator

 Provides mediation services between two or more objects.
 As an example, this works like the control tower in an airport.
-Objects no longer have to know about the existance of other objects.
+Objects no longer have to know about the existence of other objects.
 Only has to communicate with the mediator.
 This will implement a new class `Mediator` usually with a single method `notify(sender)`.
 Each component will have a reference to the mediator.
 Then, another new subclass `ConcreteMediator` will